19hours/sg-statutes/Acts/Trustees Act.md

 (3) An order made under this section, and any consequential vesting order or conveyance, shall not operate further or otherwise as a discharge to any former or continuing trustee than an appointment of new trustees under any power for that purpose contained in any instrument would have operated.

-(4) Nothing in this section shall give power to appoint an executor or administrator.
+(4) Nothing in this section shall —

+(a) give power to appoint an executor or administrator;

+(b) prevent a donee of a lasting power of attorney created by a trustee from acting for the trustee when such trustee lacks capacity to exercise his functions as trustee.

+[22/2008 wef 01/03/2010]

+[Trustees Ordinance 1955 Ed., s.
+42]

 ### Power to authorise remuneration